-FAQs about making a Montana Medical Power of Attorney
+What is a Montana Medical Power of Attorney?

 The person giving permission is known as the "principal," and the individual or organization receiving powers is called the "agent."
 Designed for residents of Montana, this Power of Attorney for health care is made for use in Yellowstone County, Missoula County, Gallatin County, and in all other regions in the state.
 All Montana Medical PoA forms from Rocket Lawyer can be customized to address your specific scenario.
 As a result of having this legal document, your representative(s) will be able to offer verification to healthcare facilities and other parties that they can legally make choices for you when you are not able.

 When to use a Montana Medical Power of Attorney:

 - You'd like to take precautions and legally assign someone to make healthcare decisions for you if you can't.